NIVANorge/Mobius2/docs/mobius2docs/composition.md

 layout: default
 title: Model composition
 parent: Model language
-nav_order: 3
+nav_order: 4
 ---

 # Model composition

-This document will explain some more advanced concepts about how a declared model is put together to a runnable program.
+This document will loosely describe how a declared model is put together to a runnable program.

-Since Mobius2 composes and compiles a model when you load it, it takes care of all these steps for you, but it can be important to understand some of them in order to understand how a model behaves.

 This document is yet to be written.
+The guide is prioritized for now.

+## Instruction sorting

+## Solver assignment

+## Batch creation and batch function compilation

+## Memory layout